mrthreeplates/TRS-80_floppy_remapper/README.md

 To avoid unexpected behaivor (i.e accidents), if any drive is currently active when the disable switch is toggled, the mapping will not be changed.
 As soon as the drive stops, the new mapping state will take effect.

+## TODO list / stuff I'd like to fix in V3

+1. LED brightness is still not exactly right (green is still a touch bright, blue is a touch too dim, reds are about right).
+1. I'd like to eventually make my own boot roms to allow for keyboard selection of the boot drive.
+This would completely eliminate any need for the disable switch (and be very convenient).

 ## Theory of operation